virtusize/integration_android/README.md

 #### (1) Introduction

 VirtusizeButton is the simplest UI Button for our SDK.
-It opens our application in the web view to support customers find the right size.
+It opens our application in the web view to support customers finding the right size.

 #### (2) Default Styles